containers/toolbox/doc/toolbox.1.md

 CoreOS and Silverblue.
 The intention of these systems is to discourage installation of software on the host, and instead install software as (or in) containers — they mostly don't even have package managers like DNF or YUM.
-This makes it difficult to set up a development environment or install tools for debugging in the usual way.
+This makes it difficult to set up a development environment or troubleshoot the operating system in the usual way.

-Toolbx solves this problem by providing a fully mutable container within which one can install their favourite development and debugging tools, editors and SDKs.
+Toolbx solves this problem by providing a fully mutable container within which one can install their favourite development and troubleshooting tools, editors and SDKs.
 For example, it's possible to do `yum install ansible` without affecting the base operating system.

 However, this tool doesn't *require* using an OSTree based system.
 It works equally well on Fedora Workstation and Server, and that's a useful way to